-When looking for tips on how to convert more callers, there’s no lack of general information to read online.
-But if you’ve been working in sales for a while, these are all things you already know.
+If you’ve been working in sales for a while, these are all things you should already

 2. Avoid Putting People on Hold